Speaker(s): Steven R. Schindler, Katherine Wilson-Milne, Phillip Ashley Klein

 - What contractual protections are advisable in mitigating against art market risks.

-Please take note that this session will take place live on July 9th during the 1AN Symposium at Art Southampton.
+Please take note that this session took place during the 1AN Symposium at Art Southampton.

 Steven R. Schindler

 Steve Schindler is a founding partner of Schindler Cohen & Hochman LLP, a litigation and art law boutique located at 100 Wall Street in New York City.
 Steve heads SCH’s Art Law Group.
 This practice area, which has grown steadily over the past decade, combines SCH’s formidable litigation expertise with a deep knowledge of the art market and its specific legal issues.
 Steve regularly...

 Katie Wilson-Milne is a litigator and art lawyer practicing at Schindler, Cohen & Hochman LLP.
 Katie advises clients in the art, cultural and creative communities, including art galleries, other art businesses, collectors, artists, and not-for-profit organizations in the art space on transactional matters related to the purchase, sale, lending and financing of art, as well as gallery,...